Lab Manager:

 Why do you want to work in the Social and Moral Cognition Lab?

-Have you ever been involved with the Social and Moral Cognition Lab before, or worked with Professor Heiphetz in another capacity?
+Have you ever been involved with the Social and Moral Cognition Lab before, or worked with Professor Solomon in another capacity?
 If so, when, and what did you do?

 Do you have any prior research experience?
 If so, describe briefly.